opencastsoftware/govuk-frontend-freemarker/README.md

 This repository contains [Apache FreeMarker](https://freemarker.apache.org/) templates for the [GOV.UK Design System](https://design-system.service.gov.uk/) components.

-At present this repository is tracking version 4.x of the GOV.UK Frontend library, but work is ongoing to accomodate the major changes in version 5.x of GOV.UK Frontend.
+At present this repository is tracking version 4.x of the GOV.UK Frontend library, but work is ongoing to translate version 5.x of GOV.UK Frontend.

-These templates have been translated from the original [Nunjucks](https://mozilla.github.io/nunjucks/) using the [govuk-frontend-transformer](https://github.com/opencastsoftware/govuk-frontend-transformer) project.

 ## Installation

 *govuk-frontend-freemarker* is published for Java 11 and above.

+A [Maven classifier](https://maven.apache.org/pom.html#Dependencies) is used to select the GOV.UK Frontend major version.

+At present only the `govuk-frontend4x` artifacts are recommended, as the translation of GOV.UK Frontend 5.x is still a work in progress.

 Gradle (build.gradle / build.gradle.kts):